asnt/eccv2020-sharp-workshop/doc/dataset_3dbodytex2.md

 ## 3D body landmarks

 There are 67 body landmarks detected automatically on each scan.
-They are provided to generate the partial data but can also be used for training.
+They are provided to generate the partial data but may also be used for training.
 They comprise standard body joints and other keypoints on the body (eyes, nose, ears...).